min2ha/ukwa-site/content/target/68199/index.en.md

   "subject": "Gender Equality"
 }

-# Telegraph, The: Business - Give dads more pay and paternity leave to fight gender gap, MP's demand.

 A Telegraph article exploring how poor paternity leave and rights for new fathers undermines the drive for gender equality in the UK